Events and Offers

 We only collect such personal information that is required to provide the service(s)/product(s) selected by you.
 With your consent, we will gather personal information from you (in person, at a branch, over the telephone, by corresponding via mail or electronic mail or by otherwise obtaining it from you by electronic means directly or with the assistance of merchants or agents) or from the person(s)/entity(ies) that have been authorized by you (such as personal or professional references provided by you, your financial advisor or mortgage broker) or by corresponding with third parties (such as credit bureaus).

 We may monitor, record and retain the information collected from you over telephone or by electronic means.
-Recording of telephonic conversations are done primarily for training and quality purposes.
+Recording of telephonic conversations are done primarily for training, fraud prevention and investigations, and quality assurance purposes.
 Information collected by other electronic means is retained to establish a record of the information you provide, to ensure that your instructions are followed properly and to ensure customer service levels are maintained.

 Limiting Use, Disclosure and Retention